Enchiladas

 Enchiladas Verdes 6

-If you have extra tomatillo salsa left over… Try serving it over tilapia filets, baked in the oven; or served on top of sunny side up eggs in the morning.
+If you have extra tomatillo salsa left over… Try serving it over tilapia filets, baked in the oven; or serve on top of sunny side up eggs in the morning.
 This tomatillo sauce is truly limitless.

 You can eat Enchiladas Verdes like me, to celebrate Cinco de Mayo.
 But you can also eat them everyday.
 After all, everyday is worthy of being celebrated, with a Mexican excuse or not.